turbopape/scheje/README.md

 Inspired by
 [KFFD](http://web.cs.ucdavis.edu/~devanbu/teaching/260/kohlbecker.pdf)
 Algorithm.
-Now Scheje appends a timestamp to each symbol in expanded form, and in eval, tries to evaluate symbols without timestamps (original name) as to force capture of symbols (i.e, if the symbol was originally meant to be a function call, a keyword, etc...).
+Now Scheje appends a timestamp with respect to the iteration in which every form is being expanded, thus preventing from inadvertendly capturing symbols across expansion.
+If some symbols with timestamps could not be evaluated, Scheje tries to evaluate their "root" form, i.e, looks if their original name isn't bound in the environment.
+This kind of forces capture of such symbols, as to see if they were intended to be passed as globals, for instance.

 For instance, these two exmaples work properly:
 ```clojure